How Do I Know If Couples Counseling Will Help?

 I think a lot of what we would call failure is really caused by trying not to LOOK like a failure.

 But enough about failure!
 I want to focus on success.
-And there are some definite ways that come up over and over again in counseling that tell me that a couple is ready, willing and able to make the most out of the experience and grow a wonderful marriage.
+And there are some definite signs that come up in counseling that tell me that a couple is ready, willing and able to make the most out of the experience and grow a wonderful marriage.
 What are these signs?

 Think Back To Better Times